nooowl/CPP-ITMO/README.md

 Some procedures written in two variants: whith points and with iterators.

   **Procedures:**
--the addition of two variables;
+- the addition of two variables;
--change the sign of the number;
+- change the sign of the number;
--conjugate complex number;
+- conjugate complex number;
--matrix multiplication.
+- matrix multiplication.

 ### Lab №2

 Operators overloading.

   **Data types:**
--complex numbers;
+- complex numbers;
--queue.
+- queue.

 ### Lab №3

 Implementation of some classes.

   **Classes:**
--vector;
+- vector;
--string analyzer.
+- string analyzer.

 ### Lab №4

 Implementation of some classes using classes extends + menu.

   **Classes:**
--vechile;
+- vechile;
--text block.
+- text block.

 ### Lab №5

 Implementation of class "Figure" with virtual functions.

   **Figures:**
--interval;
+- interval;
--trapeze.
+- trapeze.

 ### Lab №6, Lab №7